-(10) UCG does not clearly and actively warn the nations of the impending Great Tribulation.
+(10) UCG does not clearly and actively warn the nations of impending tribulation.

-UCG, having begun with many false doctrines already in place, may soon pass out of Christianity altogether.
-This is because it continues to accept additional heresies and continues watering down the remaining truths it has.
-More likely, the end of the age and the Great Tribulation will cut short its slow, but accelerating, journey back to the world.
+UCG, having begun with many false doctrines already in place, continues to accept additional heresies and continues watering down the remaining truths it has.

 The Church of God, an International Community